srinix18/RL-based-hangman-game/README.md

 This will:

 1. Train HMM on `corpus.txt`
-2. Train RL agent for 5,000 episodes
+2. Train Q-Learning agent for 5,000 episodes with progress bar
 3. Evaluate on `test.txt`
 4. Generate `learning_curve.png` and `analysis_report.txt`